digvijay789065/dbgi_site/README.md

-# DBGI Saharanpur - Official Website
+# DBGI Saharanpur - Prototype Website

 A modern, responsive website for Dev Bhoomi Group of Institutions (DBGI), Saharanpur campus.
 Built with HTML5, CSS3, and vanilla JavaScript.